ezynda3/ezynda3.github.io/_posts/2015-06-01-7-exciting-changes-coming-to-magento-2.md

 tags:
   - PHP
   - Magento
+share: true
 thumbnail: /images/magento-2.jpg
 ---
 E-commerce is not my favorite thing to write code for and as such, I'm no expert.
 I was actually thrown into the world of e-commerce customizations when I started working for my current employer a little over a year ago.
 The very first project I was assigned to start coding for was built using Magento.
 While I had heard of it, I knew little to nothing about it except that it wasn't called "Magneto" which is what I originally thought when I first glanced at the name.

 Because I was brought on at pretty much the beginning of the project I was able to learn a lot while building the site.
 The learning curve was steep at first but eventually I started to become familiar with the "Magento way" of doing things.
 To tell the truth I didn't like it much.

 I bursted back into the world of PHP development after a nine year stint in the US Air Force doing something totally un-related.
-Because I was basically a newb all over again, I dove head first into all the latest literature and video tutorials dealing with how to code "PHP the right way."
-I had become familiar with concepts like dependency injection, coding to interfaces, unit testing and a plethora of useful design patterns.
+Because I was basically a newb all over again, I dove head first into all the latest literature and video tutorials dealing with how to code "[PHP the right way.](http://www.phptherightway.com/)" I had become familiar with concepts like dependency injection, coding to interfaces, unit testing and a plethora of useful design patterns.
 Imagine my discomfort when I started writing custom code for Magento.

 The autoloader, while very sofisticated, is terribly outdated compared to the PSR-0 and PSR-4 standards.
 Composer isn't supported by default.
 There's not DI container to speak of and unit tests are almost impossible to create without needing to bootstrap a database which technically makes them integration tests.